NiNiyas/autoscan/README.md

 "SERVER_USE_SQLITE": true
 ```

-`SERVER_IP` - Server IP that Plex Autoscan will listen on.
+`SERVER_IP` - Server IP that Autoscan will listen on.
 Default is `0.0.0.0`.

 - `0.0.0.0` - Allow remote access (e.g. Sonarr/Radarr/Lidarr running on another/remote server).

 - `127.0.0.1` - Local access only.

-`SERVER_PORT` - Port that Plex Autoscan will listen on.
+`SERVER_PORT` - Port that Autoscan will listen on.

-`SERVER_PASS` - Plex Autoscan password.
+`SERVER_PASS` - Autoscan password.
 Used to authenticate requests from Sonarr/Radarr/Lidarr.
 Default is a random 32
 character string generated during config build.

 - Your webhook URL will look like: http://ipaddress:3468/server_pass (or http://localhost:3468/server_pass if local
   only).

-`SERVER_SCAN_DELAY` - How long (in seconds) Plex Autoscan will wait before sending a scan request to Plex.
+`SERVER_SCAN_DELAY` - How long (in seconds) Autoscan will wait before sending a scan request to Plex.

-- This is useful, for example, when you want Plex Autoscan to wait for more episodes of the same TV show to come in
+- This is useful, for example, when you want Autoscan to wait for more episodes of the same TV show to come in
   before scanning the season folder, resulting in less work for Plex to do by not scanning the same folder multiple
   times.
 This works especially well with `SERVER_USE_SQLITE` enabled.